Skip to content

 getHTTPResponseBodySize

-getHTTPResponseBodySize( uint32 request_handle )
+getHTTPResponseBodySize( uint32_t request_handle )

 Gets the size of the body data from an HTTP response.
 This must be called after the HTTP request has completed and returned the HTTP response via the http_request_completed or http_request_data_received associated with this request handle.
-If this returns successfully, then you can allocate a buffer with the provided size to fill with the data obtained from getHTTPResponseBodyData or getHTTPStreamingResponseBodyData.

 Read more in the official Steamworks SDK documentation